bharat2762/magento2.3.x-admin-low-stock-notification/README.md

-### For Magento 2.3.x - Download premium version of Admin Low Stock Notification extension from Magento Marketplace
-### <a href="https://marketplace.magento.com/magedad-module-low-stock-notification.html">Download Link for 2.3.x</a>
-### <a href="mailto:bharatcpatel2762@gmail.com">Contact me for 2.2.x</a>

-# Magento 2.3.x Admin Low Stock Notification free extension
+# Magento 2.3.x, 2.4.x, Admin Low Stock Notification free extension
 ### For Magento 2.2.x - <a href="https://github.com/bharat2762/magento2-admin-low-stock-notification">Download</a>

 Admin Low Stock Notification extension allows you to manage product quantity easily from the Magento admin panel.
 This extension works with Multi-Source Inventory(MSI) and Multi-Store.
 Using this extension, you will be notified whenever a product's salable quantity goes below the required value.
 Low Stock Notification provides a setting to set a low stock threshold for each product.